rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 urldefense?
 Let's see ...
 Oh, it appears that urldefense is not used for really long links.
 Wow, that makes me feel secure.

-1. The other Rebelskys.  :autobiographical:short:

 1. The list ADT.  :teaching:joc:sketch:  `list-adt`

-1. Fun with macros.  :joc:racket:code camps:short:  `joc-one-of.md`

 1. How do I approach that problem?  :teaching:sketch:
 In our recent debrief of exit interviews, one particular comment from